 The Reilly Directory is a publication that includes photos, email addresses, and cell phone numbers of Reilly participants.
 This publication is only distributed to the Reilly Committee and the Reilly participants.

 Please note that Notre Dame student hosts are given participants' cell phone numbers and email addresses to facilitate meeting and special packing suggestions.

-Those flying to South Bend Regional Airport will receive a pre-paid, electronic ticket from Anthony Travel via email.
+Those flying to a Chicago airport will receive a pre-paid, electronic ticket from Anthony Travel via email.
 Participants are responsible for checked baggage fees.
 Those who have significant financial need can request a reimbursement.

 Those driving to campus will be reimbursed following the Reilly Program for mileage and tolls.
 After your trip to Notre Dame, you will receive a form via email to document miles and request a reimbursement.
 Please see Travel to ND for Google Maps driving directions and on-campus driving directions.

 Members of the Reilly Committee will be present at the airport and train station to welcome all travelers.
 Shuttle buses have been arranged for transportation to and from campus.

 Reilly participants will stay with a current undergraduate student in one of Notre Dame’s 30 single-sex residence halls.
 Most likely this student will have participated in the Reilly Visitation Program in the past.
 Student host contact information will be shared with participants just prior to arrival on campus.
 The student committee will attempt to pair Reilly participants with students who share a common academic interest.

 For security reasons, all residence halls are locked 24-hours.
 Participants will be given temporary key-card access during the program.

 - Hat and gloves